 This program provides cost share assistance to units of government to solve minor erosion and flooding problems.
-Four new projects were included in the FY 2022 budget.
+Funded projects are included in the FY 2023 budget.

 31. Elkhorn River 240th Street, Bank Stabilization Project

 The District cooperated with NRCS, Sarpy County, and Allbery Farms, Inc. to control streambank erosion on the Elkhorn River south of Harrison Street.
 The project utilized quarry rock to build hard points and windrow revetment along approximately 3,500 feet of streambank.
 The District will provide maintenance on the project into the future.